Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Here is a complete breakdown of Express Entry draws since they were introduced in 2015:

-The Comprehensive Ranking System (CRS) scores for Express Entry have remained high through 2024 due to several key factors.
+The Comprehensive Ranking System (CRS) scores for Express Entry has remained high through 2024 and will likely continue into 2025 draws.
+This is due to several key factors.

 Firstly, category-based draws, which have seen significant allocations of invitations for 2024, contribute to maintaining high CRS cut offs.